10. Modifying & extending LAMMPS

 With user packages and files, all we are really providing (aside from the fame and fortune that accompanies having your name in the source code and on the Authors page of the LAMMPS WWW site), is a means for you to distribute your work to the LAMMPS user community, and a mechanism for others to easily try out your new feature.
 This may help you find bugs or make contact with new collaborators.
 Note that you’re also implicitly agreeing to support your code which means answer questions, fix bugs, and maintain it if LAMMPS changes in some way that breaks it (an unusual event).

 The previous sections of this doc page describe how to add new “style” files of various kinds to LAMMPS.
 Packages are simply collections of one or more new class files which are invoked as a new style within a LAMMPS input script.
 If designed correctly, these additions typically do not require changes to the main core of LAMMPS; they are simply add-on files.
 If you think your new feature requires non-trivial changes in core LAMMPS files, you’ll need to communicate with the developers, since we may or may not want to make those changes.
 An example of a trivial change is making a parent-class method “virtual” when you derive a new child class from it.

-Here are the steps you need to follow to submit a single file or user package for our consideration.
+Here is a checklist of steps you need to follow to submit a single file or user package for our consideration.
 Following these steps will save both you and us time.
 See existing files in packages in the src dir for examples.
+If you are uncertain, please ask.